How to renew an Irish passport as an adult

 How long will my passport renewal take?

-Online renewals take around 10 working days to process.
+Simple online renewals take around 10 working days to process.

 If you are applying by post, you should allow at least 8 weeks for your application to be processed (not including postage times).
 This period may be extended at certain times of the year due to increased application numbers.

-Check the Passport Service website for current processing times
+Check the Passport Service website for current processing times.

 Tracking the progress of your passport application